risk-first/website/docs/risks/Dependency-Risks/Dependency-Risk.md

 ---
-title: Dependency Risks
+title: Dependency Risk
-description: Risks faced by depending on something else,  e.g. an event, process, person, piece of software or an organisation.
+description: Risk faced by depending on something else,  e.g. an event, process, person, piece of software or an organisation.

 featured:
   class: c